 Watch how easy this is....ready?
-Combine all the ingredients except the steak together in a bowl.
+Combine the first seven in a bowl.
+Feel free to include the white parts of the scallions that you won't use as a garnish.
 Separate out a little of the marinade to use as a sauce.
-Add the steak and refrigerate for as long as you please.
+Add the steak and refrigerate for at least an hour.

-- Serve over steamed rice.
+Serve over steamed rice and shower with scallions and cilantro.
 See, how easy was that?
 Perfect for a hectic weeknight!

 Full-time working wife and mother of two small boys whose obsessive need to cook delicious food is threatening to take over what little free time I have.
 I grew up in a family of serious cookers but didn't learn to cook myself until I got married and got out of the military and discovered the joys of micro-graters, ethiopian food, immersion blenders and watching my husband roll around on the floor after four servings of pulled pork tamales (with real lard!) complaining that he's so full he can't feel his legs.
 Trying to graduate from novice cooker to ranked amateur.
 The days of 'the biscuit incident of aught five' as my husband refers to it are long past but I still haven't tried my hand at paella so I'm a work in progress!